andyhorn/simple_routes/README.md

         if (state.getParam(RouteParams.userId) == null) {
           // If the data is not present, redirect to another route
-          // using the `fullPathTemplate` property - this is important,
+          // using the `fullPath` method - this is important,
           // as the `path` and `goPath` properties only include the
-          // route's segment(s), but not the full URI. return const HomeRoute().fullPathTemplate;
+          // route's segment(s), but not the full URI. return const HomeRoute().fullPath();

-          // Note: If you're redirecting to a data route, you must use
+          // Note: If you're redirecting to a data route, the `fullPath`
-          // the `populatedWith` method to populate the route's template
+          // method will require an instance of your route data object.
+          // For example:
+          // return const UserRoute().fullPath(UserRouteData(...));
+          //
-          // parameters.
-See the "DataRoute generation" section below.
+          // See the "DataRoute generation" section below.
-          // return const UserRoute().populatedWith(UserRouteData(...));
         }

         // If all of the data is present, return null to allow the